-"Investeringssparkonto" (Investment and savings account - ISK) was introduced in January 2012.
+With the abolishment of tax-deductible pension accounts, retirement savers need to find new ways to save for retirement that are not directly related to the pension.
+The most popular savings vehicle today is called "Investeringssparkontot" (Investment and savings account - ISK) and was introduced in January 2012.
 The purpose of the new account is to make it easier to trade in financial instruments.
 Unlike an ordinary securities account, there is no capital gains tax on the transactions.
 Capital gains tax has been replaced by an annual standardised tax (more on this in the Taxation section).